Skip to main content

 Combine beat sync with visual patterns:

-1. Create a chase effect with Fixture Index
+1. Create a chase effect with Pixel Position

-2. Multiply the chase position by Beat value
+2. Multiply the chase position by the Beat Progress value from Time

 3. The chase advances on each beat